-When it comes to customer engagement, a video is worth a thousand photos.
-Not only do videos provide a better sense of product features and functionality, they can also tell a story about your product, helping to create emotional connections that resonate with your shoppers.
+When it comes to customer engagement, a video is worth a thousand photos. 🎥 Not only do videos provide a better sense of product features and functionality, but they can also tell a story about your product or company, helping to create emotional connections with your shoppers. 🤗

-Videos provide a powerful avenue for sharing your company culture, promoting an upcoming contest or product release, or raising awareness for a cause you sponsor.
+Videos can be used in many different ways: showing how to use your products, sharing your company culture, promoting an upcoming contest or product release, or raising awareness for a cause you support.

 Videos on Product Pages